 Because it is legal and readily available, alcohol can present a unique problem for young people.
 The ordinariness of drinking and alcohol not only heightens its likelihood for abuse but makes avoiding it especially difficult.
 While many may frown upon underage drinking, the full scope of how dangerous the practice is for young people’s development isn’t.
 The dangers associated with underage drinking present overwhelming challenges for parents.
 Teenagers become exposed to alcohol at home as well as through their friends and celebrities who glamorize the habit.
 They may see drinking as a fun activity that makes them feel like an adult.
 The problem is that most teenagers lack the maturity to drink responsibly, which can lead to dangerous consequences.

 Venture Academy understands the unique pressures and dangers facing adolescents, teens, and young adults when it comes to alcohol abuse.
 Fortunately, we offer a wide range of programs allowing young people and their families to overcome alcohol use disorder and fully recover.

 The human brain doesn’t finish developing until the early 20s.
-There’s evidence that underage drinking can hinder this growth.
+When a young person engages in underage drinking, alcohol can alter their brain chemistry.
+This can alter or dampen a teen’s mental development.
+There’s evidence that underage drinking whether chronic or binge drinking (a frequent form of alcohol abuse in both young people and adults) can hinder the brain’s growth.
 Altering brain development may lead to cognitive problems like memory loss.
 A life-threatening habit, binge drinking can reduce academic performance.
 Additionally, consuming alcohol during puberty can alter hormonal interactions within the body and disrupt growth.
-Drinking can also affect your child’s mood, creating a greater risk for anxiety, depression, and low self-esteem.
+Drinking can also affect your child’s mood, creating a greater risk of anxiety, depression, and low self-esteem.

 Accidents, Injuries, and Fatalities